rthalley/dnspython/doc/installation.rst

 If ``pycryptodome`` / ``pycryptodomex`` is installed, then dnspython will be able to do low-level DNSSEC RSA, DSA, and ECDSA signature validation.

+If ``ecpy`` is installed as well, then dnspython will be able to do low-level EdDSA signature verification.

 If ``idna`` is installed, then IDNA 2008 will be available.